-- a) securities issued by Norwegian enterprises, securities denominated in Norwegian kroner, real estate located in Norway or in real estate companies, real estate funds or similar structures where the primary purpose is to invest in Norway.
+- a) Securities issued by Norwegian enterprises, securities denominated in Norwegian kroner, real estate located in Norway or in real estate companies, real estate funds or similar structures where the primary purpose is to invest in Norway.
 The same applies to covered bonds secured against assets in Norway.
-Norwegian enterprises mean enterprises whose head office is in Norway.

-- b) securities that the Bank has excluded from the investment portfolio, cf. Guidelines on observation and exclusion from the GPFG section 2-5. - c) fixed-income instruments issued by governments or government-linked entities in the exceptional cases where the Ministry has barred such investments based on particularly large-scale UN sanctions or other international initiatives of a particularly large scale that are aimed at a specific country and where Norway supports the initiatives. - d) unlisted companies and fund structures in a country with which Norway does not have a tax treaty or in a country from which Norway cannot request information relating to tax matters in accordance with other international agreements.
+Norwegian enterprises mean enterprises whose head office is in Norway. - b) Securities that the Bank has excluded from the investment portfolio, cf. Guidelines on observation and exclusion from the GPFG section 2-5. - c) Fixed-income instruments issued by governments or government-linked entities in the exceptional cases where the Ministry has barred such investments based on particularly large-scale UN sanctions or other international initiatives of a particularly large scale that are aimed at a specific country and where Norway supports the initiatives. - d) Unlisted companies and fund structures in a country with which Norway does not have a tax treaty or in a country from which Norway cannot request information relating to tax matters in accordance with other international agreements. - e) Unlisted infrastructure such as roads, railways, harbours, airports and other basic infrastructure.

-(3) The Bank shall adopt guidelines on the exclusion and reinclusion of companies in the investment universe and benchmark index in accordance with the Guidelines for observation and exclusion from the GPFG, cf. section 2-2.
+(3) The Bank shall adopt guidelines on the exclusion and reinclusion of companies in the investment universe and benchmark index in accordance with the Guidelines for observation and exclusion from the GPFG, cf. section 2-5.
+The Ministry sets dates for the exclusion and reinclusion of securities in the benchmark index.